amoskyalo/JavaScript/README.md

  - Events
  - Errors

-If you finr anything you can add to this repo, you can always do so by creating a pull request.
+If you find anything of important that you can add to this repo, you can always do so by creating a pull request.